Activity note: Hotel check in from 4:00 p.m.

 Lunch: Lunch will be served at the Power House

 Afternoon: After lunch, we'll enjoy a lecture by a member of the Roycroft Campus Corporation.
 Afterwards, we will go to the Roycroft Chapel for a hands-on Illumination demonstration.

 Evening: Evening Lecture with a local expert who will discuss artists of Roycroft and art around the world.

 Breakfast: Inn buffet.

 Morning: We will have a morning lecture given by a local expert.
-On a walking field trip beginning at the Inn, we will explore three East Aurora churches including Baker United Methodist Church with its gorgeous matched set of Tiffany windows, Saint Matthias Episcopal Church where the Hubbard family attended mass, and The Christian Science Church built by the Roycrofters.
+After our lecture, we will begin a walking field trip beginning at the Inn.
+We will explore three East Aurora churches including Baker United Methodist Church with its gorgeous matched set of Tiffany windows, Saint Matthias Episcopal Church where the Hubbard family attended mass, and The Christian Science Church built by the Roycrofters.

 Lunch: This meal has been excluded from the program cost and is on your own to enjoy what you like.
 The Group Leader will be happy to offer suggestions.